carnationcrab/ConnectionVisualizer/README.md

 # Connection Visualizer

-A simple visualization of a repo.
-Not very neat or readable yet!
+A simple visualization of a repo and its import connections.

 ![current screenshot](image.png)